vertica/VerticaPy/README.md

 "public"."titanic") spearman_table
 ```

-VerticaPy allows use to calculate just a focused correlation as well using the focus parameter:
+VerticaPy allows users to calculate only a focused correlation as well using the "focus" parameter:

 ```python
 titanic.corr(method="spearman", focus="survived")